 The Old Jail was the original one used in Silver Reef, but was returned in 2017 after serving several other purposes in nearby towns for more than 100 years.
 Since its original location in Silver Reef did not have an archaeological survey done on it, the current nearby location in the middle of Centre Street was picked.
 Due to its fragile condition, the inside of the Old Jail is only opened during special events when volunteers can ensure everyone's safety.

-This new trail system is still under development, but currently gives good access to many of the less apparent ruins and historical areas on the grounds.
+This new trail gives good access to many of the less apparent ruins and historical areas on the grounds.
 Please, do not enter into or onto any ruins.
 Stay within the rock lined trails provided, and please, no collecting or gathering of artifacts found on the grounds.
 We know they are there, but until a proper scientific survey can be conducted some day in the future, they are best left where they are.
+Also, wear sturdy shoes since some parts of the trail are rough.

 Thursday 10:00 AM to 5:00 PM